williamnagels/advanced-cpp/README.md

 - Module partitions and interface units
 - Working with legacy headers

-## 4. A Collection of various C++ Features
+## 4. Various

 **Why?**
-“quality-of-life” features every modern C++ developer should be using.
+“quality-of-life” features every C++ developer should be using.

 **What?**
 - Spaceship operator